bureaubakker operates as catalyst between industries, knowledge institutes, creative practices, governments and the public.

 CONCEPT DEVELOPMENT & STRATEGY

-production of specific formats fine-tuned to project ambitions, needs and collaborators
+production of specific formats fine-tuned to project ambitions, needs and collaborating stakeholders

 RESEARCH AND PROJECT COORDINATION & MANAGEMENT